ARCCA/intro_singularity/_episodes/03-singularity-containers.md

 > ## Questions and exercises: Files in Singularity containers
 >
-> **Q1:** What do you notice about the ownership of files in a container started from the hello-world image? (e.g. take a look at the ownership of files in the root directory (`/`))
+> **Q1:** What do you notice about the ownership of files in a container started from the ubuntu image? (e.g. take a look at the ownership of files in the root directory (`/`))
 >
-> **Exercise 1:** In this container, try editing (for example using the editor `vi` which should be avaiable in the container) the `/rawr.sh` file.
+> **Exercise 1:** In this container, try overwriting the `/environment` file.
 What do you notice?
 >
-> _If you're not familiar with `vi` there are many quick reference pages online showing the main commands for using the editor, for example [this one](http://web.mit.edu/merolish/Public/vi-ref.pdf)._
+> _If you're not familiar with shell output redirection please ask.
 >
 > **Exercise 2:** In your home directory within the container shell, try and create a simple text file.
 Is it possible to do this?
 If so, why?
 If not, why not?!
 If you can successfully create a file, what happens to it when you exit the shell and the container shuts down?
 >